HOMESCHOOL CO-OP

 Course description:

-The purpose of this course is to help develop the math skills necesssary to succeed in the high school mandated math classes.
-Starting with place value and numeration before moving into more complex skills.
-Curriculum TBD
+The purpose of this course is to help develop the math skills necessary to succeed in the high school mandated math classes, starting with place value and numeration before moving into more complex skills.

 Pre-Algebra(7th/8th)